ydb-platform/ydb-cpp-sdk/README.md

 ### Install from GitHub releases

 Pre-built `.deb` packages for Ubuntu 24.04 (Noble) are attached to each GitHub release.
-Download the assets and install them with `dpkg`:
+Download the assets and install them with APT:

 ```bash
 # Replace <TAG> with the desired release tag (e.g. v1.2.3)